KingEnderBrine/-RoR2-ProperSave/README.md

 - I've not tested this mod much with achievements unlocking, but for most, if not all cases, it should be working as intended.

 # Changelog
+**2.8.1**

+* Fixed an issue where loading a run right after launching the game would result in incorrect prices for chest, terminals, etc.
+* Fixed an issue where info about disconnected players wouldn't be saved resulting in, essentially, lost runs for multiplayer with friends

 **2.8.0**

 * Fixes for `Survivors of the Void` update.